All Posts

 Routes via GW: ~7464

 The approach is generic — while I built this for routing domestic traffic in a specific region, the same architecture works anywhere you have a VPN that routes everything through a distant server.
-Swap the IP list for your region’s APNIC allocation, point DNS to your nearest public resolver, and the rest stays the same.
+Swap the IP list for your region’s APNIC allocation, point the clean DNS to any reliable public resolver reachable through your VPN tunnel, and the rest stays the same.